infinitempg/Summer-Research-2018/notes.md

 ![](/images/SN_2013W.png)

 ### TLDR
+All seem to have issues creating Gaussians.
+Some sort of overflow error - `ERROR (502, "floating point overflow")`.

 * [`DEIMOS_050211_IIn`](#deimos_050211_iin) - bad - No standard star
 * [`DEIMOS_051005_IIn`](#deimos_051005_iin) - bad - No standard star or SN